Veykril/tlborm/src/decl-macros/minutiae/fragment-specifiers.md

 # Fragment Specifiers

-As shown in the [`macro_rules`] chapter, Rust, as of 1.60, has 14 fragment specifiers.
+As mentioned in the [`methodical introduction`](../macros-methodical.md) chapter, Rust, as of 1.60, has 14 fragment specifiers.
 This section will go a bit more into detail for some of them and shows a few example inputs of what each matcher matches.

 > **Note**: Capturing with anything but the `ident`, `lifetime` and `tt` fragments will render the captured AST opaque, making it impossible to further match it with other fragment specifiers in future macro invocations.